jacklishufan/NonLinearNewtonNet-Public/README.md

 Authors: Jiahsu Liang, Shufan Li, Yifan Zhang, and Divyam Goel

 Summary: Real world atomistic dynamics are dictated by complex quantum mechanical interactions.
 NewtonNet, a Newtonian message passing network for deep learning of interatomic potentials and forces, has been proven to reduce such computational complexity.
 In this project, we will be applying a deep neural network approach to the field of quantum chemistry.
-Specifically, we will be expanding the existing model, NewtonNet, to aim to achieve better prediction results on molecular energies for popular dataset such as Ani-ccx and MD-17 by combining latent force computations with three body angular interactions and 4 body di-headral interactions using nonlinear attention from Equiformer [this one may be changed depends on demand].
+Specifically, we will be expanding the existing model, NewtonNet, to aim to achieve better prediction results on molecular energies for popular datasets such as Ani-ccx and MD-17 by combining latent force computations with three-body angular interactions using nonlinear attention from Equiformer.

 ## Installation and Dependencies ##